suzuki-shunsuke/deny-self-approve/README.md

 - If there are commits without a linked GitHub user.
   - This may indicate an attempt to mask the identity of the committer and self-approve.

+## Enforce Commit Signing by Branch Rulesets

+You should enforce commit signing by Branch Rulesets.
+Otherwise, malicious people can impersonate to other users and create commits. deny-self-approve doesn't verify commit signing because you can do it using Branch Rulesets.

 ## Trusted Apps and untrusted users

 With the deny-self-approve option, you can specify lists of trusted GitHub Apps and untrusted machine users.